Atterratio/idle-bot/README.md

 Python Idle Master Reborn
 ===========

+This program will determine which of your Steam games still have Steam Trading Card drops remaining, and will go through each application to simulate you being “in-game” so that cards will drop.

 Many thanks to https://github.com/jshackles for source code to start.

 Copy "example.ini" as "config.ini" and edit it before start.